ashleefv/ApplNumComp/L09 MATLAB to Python conversions.md

-# **MATLAB to Python Conversions**
+# **Lesson 9: MATLAB to Python Conversions**
-Work through of converting a code from MATLAB into python, using system of odes.
+This lesson work through converting a code from MATLAB into Python using a system of ODEs.

 ### **Introductory Videos**
  * None for this lesson